mshkrebtan/notes.maxie.xyz/privacy/spoof-your-browser-platform.md

-# Spoof your browser's platform
+# Spoof Your Browser's Platform

 Say, you want to hide from websites the fact that you are using a Mac or a Windows (or some other) machine.
 To do this you need to override the following